ucsd-dsc-arts/dsc160-midterm-group2/README.md

 (30 points)

-This section will contain links to documentation of your results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your domain of analysis.
-Each result should include a brief textual description, and all should be listed below:

 - [Affinity Propagation Results](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/blob/master/results/af_results.jpg): We concluded that affinity propagation was not an appropriate algorithm for our problem.
 The number of resulting clusters is not predefined with this algorithm and so we often obtained results with over 100 unique clusters.
 With this number of clusters, we found it difficult to uniquely identify characteristics of each cluster and difficult to visualize.

 - [Agglomerative Clustering with UMAP Results](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/tree/master/results/Agglomerative_UMAP): We used UMAP to reduce the dimension of the data down to 2 and then we trained the afflomerative clustering algorithm.
 The resulting 4 clusters were very similar to kmeans with a slight difference in clustering borders in the graph.
 Because of this similarity, we chose to go with KMeans for the further analysis.